Type checks and casts

 In most cases, you don't need to use explicit cast operators in Kotlin because the compiler tracks the

-or in the right-hand side of
+or if it is on the right-hand side of

 varlocal variables - if the variable is not modified between the check and the usage, is not captured in a lambda that modifies it, and is not a local delegated property.

-varproperties - never because the variable can be modified at any time by other code.
+varproperties - never, because the variable can be modified at any time by other code.